Culiacán: Population dynamics

-The Municipality of Culiacán has a total population of 858,638 inhabitants, this according to the 2010 Population and Housing Census carried out by the National Institute of Statistics and Geography (INEGI).
-It has a population density of 166.8 inhabitants / km2, the Municipality concentrates 31% of the population in the State of Sinaloa, with 422,507 men and 436,131 women, with a ratio of 96.9 men for every 100 women.
+The Municipality of Culiacán has a total population of 858,638 inhabitants, according to the 2010 Population and Housing Census carried out by the National Institute of Statistics and Geography (INEGI).
+It has a population density of 166.8 inhabitants / km^{2}; the Municipality concentrates 31% of the population in the State of Sinaloa, with 422,507 men and 436,131 women, with a ratio of 96.9 men for every 100 women.

-The city of Culiacán Rosales occupies only a part of the municipality of Culiacán and in 2010 had an urban area of 65 km2, being the largest in the state of Sinaloa and has a population of 675,773 inhabitants (of which 329,608 are men and 346,165 are women), according to the 2010 Population and Housing Census carried out by the (INEGI), resulting in a population density of 10,396.5 inhabitants / km2. concentrating 78.7% of the total urban population of the Municipality.
+The city of Culiacán Rosales occupies only a part of the municipality of Culiacán and in 2010 had an urban area of 65 km^{2}, being the largest in the state of Sinaloa with a population of 675,773 inhabitants (of which 329,608 are men and 346,165 are women), according to the 2010 census, resulting in a population density of 10,396.5 inhabitants/km^{2}.
+The city concentrates 78.7% of the total urban population of the Municipality.
 The ethnic groups most represented in the Municipality are the Mixtec and Nahuatl, the total population of indigenous language speakers (HLI population) is 13,081 people.
 On the other hand, in the urban area of Culiacán, there are only 3,536 indigenous people.

-The city ranks 20th in number of foreign population, which amounts to 6,693 inhabitants, which represent almost 1% of the total population; Among the main nationalities are Americans, Canadians, Spanish, Italians, Greeks, Argentines, Cubans, Colombians, Brazilians, Chinese, Japanese, Russians, Ukrainians, Venezuelans, Dominicans, Germans, among others.
+The city ranks 20th in the number of foreign population, which amounts to 6,693 inhabitants, representing almost 1% of the total population; Among the main nationalities are Americans, Canadians, Spaniards, Italians, Greeks, Argentines, Cubans, Colombians, Brazilians, Chinese, Japanese, Russians, Ukrainians, Venezuelans, Dominicans, Germans, among others.

-The presence of people of Greek origin that occurred in the 1940s and 1950s coincided with the incipient but flourishing emergence of agriculture.
-This attracted a lot of Hellenic labor for the tillage of the land.
-This attracted a greater number of people; today, they make up the few thousand people who continue to live in the city.
-It is believed that the Greek community is the largest in Mexico.
+The presence of people of Greek origin in the 1940s and 1950s coincided with the incipient yet flourishing emergence of agriculture.
+This attracted a lot of Hellenic labor to till the land.
+This attracted more people; today, they make up the few thousand who continue to live in the city.
+It is believed that the Greek community in the city is the largest in Mexico.